ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 ### Utilities for visualizing sensor information

 Any modern computer comes with a bunch of integrated sensors, usually ones that return CPU's cores temperatures, fan speeds and voltages.
-Sure you'd like to see those values through the shell easily, right?
-There is a bunch of tools that give such information, but here I'll propose you the two that I found more interesting.
+Sure you would like to see those values through the shell easily, right?
+There is a bunch of tools that give such information, but this guide proposes you two quite interesting ones.

-#### The lm_sensors package
+#### The `lm_sensors` package

 The `lm_sensors` package provides a `sensors` command that allows you to see the values returned by the sensors integrated in a Linux host like your PVE server.

 > [!NOTE]
 > **The `lm_sensors` package is no longer updated**\
-> It still works, in particular with old hardware like the one used in this guide, but don't be surprised if it stops working in the future.
+> It still works, in particular with old hardware like the one used in this guide, but do not be surprised if it stops working in the future.

-To be able to use the `sensors` command, you'll need to install and configure the `lm_sensors` package as follows:
+To be able to use the `sensors` command, you need to install and configure the `lm_sensors` package as follows:

 1. Open a shell in your main `pve` node as `root` (or as a `sudo`-able user if you already got one), then execute the next `apt` command: